 TODAY

-For more information, visit the Events page.
+For more information, visit our Events page.

 As a child, I didn't realize my experience with Project Children would change my life.
 I was just overwhelmed by the skyscrapers of New York City and open spaces of Greenwood Lake and amazed they didn't have an army patrolling their streets.